th3drk0ne/sindenps/README.md

-install by running the following command on Raspberry OS Lite x64
+install by running the following command on Raspberry OS Lite x64 (by default uses psiloc patched binaries)